ghoshbishakh/osassignment2/assignment2.md

 ```

 The disk will have fixed block size of `4KB` (4019 bytes).
-In addition to providing the API for reading and writing blocks, it will also maintain some stats about the disk.
+In addition to providing the API for reading and writing blocks, it will maintain some stats about the disk.

 The structure for the stats is as follows: